-Customer experience refers to the entire customer journey.
+- Customer experience refers to the entire customer journey.
 This encompasses discovery and awareness of a business, through to initial purchase and post-purchase care, to hopefully repeated purchases.
-As a result, it involves numerous touchpoints and means multiple departments need to be involved in creating a good customer experience.
+As a result, it involves numerous touchpoints and means multiple departments need to be involved in creating a positive customer experience.
 Not every customer journey will look the same, but all will involve more than one interaction with a business.
 In this way, customer experience is holistic.

-Customer service is part of customer experience: it’s one step of a customer’s journey.
+- Customer service is part of customer experience: it’s one step of a customer’s journey.
 Some customers will not need to interact with customer service and others may need more than one interaction during their journey.
-The role of customer service is to support the customer by solving their issue, which improves their overall customer experience.
+The role of customer service is to support the customer by solving their issue, which improves their overall experience.
 This involves the work of customer-facing departments, and typically involves just one or two touchpoints.
 In this way, customer service refers to a particular customer interaction with a business.

 2) Reactive vs proactive

-Customer experience is all about anticipating the needs of the customer.
-Through customer journey mapping, studying funnel drop-off points and website analytics, and asking for customer feedback, businesses constantly work to improve the customer experience and ensure customers don’t run into problems.
+- Customer experience is all about anticipating the needs of the customer.
+Through customer journey mapping, studying funnel drop-off points and website analytics, and asking for customer feedback, businesses constantly work to improve the brand experience and ensure customers don’t run into problems.
 Where needed, this could involve steering customers to initiate a customer service interaction.
 In this way, customer experience is proactive.